Watermelon914/cw-ss13/README.md

 **Host**

-The Owner is responsible for controlling, adding, and removing maintainers from the project.
-While the Head Developer is officially in charge of the Development team, the Owner is a formal position to ensure ownership of the repository remains in the hands of the Hosts.
+The Host is responsible for controlling, adding, and removing maintainers from the project.

 **Maintainer**